Not logged in

 (2" shown here)

 If you go choose to go with foam and separate carpet, this is a more expensive way but makes for a more beautiful floor.
 The foam (usually Trocellen) is available in the same 1 1/4" or 1 7/8" thicknesses.
 There is also a EVA Enhanced Trocellen which is more expensive but has a better response.
 It usually comes in 1.5" or 2" thicknesses.
 The carpet is normally connected with velcro strips under the carpet.
 The carpet will come in 3 to 4 segments, depending on your overall floor size.
 There are many different colors of carpet available.
-The most readily available and least expensive is Royal Blue.
+The most readily available is Royal Blue.

 If you choose the foam with a separate carpet option, tapered foam borders are an option for completing your floor.
 They allow a gradual transition to floor level (see right).
 Usually the angled border extends about 14" from the decking.
 This is the sharpest (and most expensive) of your options.
 This is top-of-the-line and is what you will see at all the major gymnastics competitions.
 You will need the velcro belts to attach to the carpet segments.
 These join the segments under the carpet.
 You will need to purchase the adhesive border tape to define the competition area.